Reference Date: 15-January-2014

 FOOD SECURITY SNAPSHOT

-The government has allocated ZMK 500 million to the Farmer Input Support Programme (FISP), targeting 900 000 beneficiaries, as in the previous year, to help improve small-scale farmers’ access to inputs.
+The government allocated ZMK 500 million to the Farmer Input Support Programme (FISP), targeting 900 000 beneficiaries, as in the previous season, to help improve small-scale farmers’ access to inputs.
 However, the fertilizer subsidy rate this year has been reduced from 75 percent to 50 percent.
-The 2014 budget also includes increased investment to rehabilitate feeder roads in rural areas.
-The investment in rural infrastructure aims to facilitate improved trade of agricultural inputs and outputs.
+The 2014 budget also included increased investment to rehabilitate feeder roads in rural areas, to help facilitate improved trade of agricultural inputs and outputs.

 Sufficient cereal supplies, but lower exportable surplus

-National maize supplies for the 2013/14 marketing year (May/April) are estimated to be more than sufficient to cover domestic requirements.
-The Food Reserve Agency (FRA) completed its public procurement programme, purchasing approximately 426 000 tonnes for the national strategic reserves (below the target of 500 000 tonnes), at a cost of ZMK 65 per 50 kg (or ZMK 1.3 per kg), while 2 100 tonnes of paddy rice was also purchased (ZMK 1.5 per kg).
+The Food Reserve Agency (FRA) purchased approximately 426 000 tonnes of maize for the national strategic reserves in 2013 (below the target of 500 000 tonnes), at a cost of ZMK 65 per 50 kg (or ZMK 1.3 per kg), while 2 100 tonnes of paddy rice was also purchased (ZMK 1.5 per kg).

 Food security conditions stable

-Overall, food security conditions are stable, reflecting adequate national supplies from the 2013 harvest.
-However, higher maize meal prices are expected to have negatively affected household’ access, while erratic rains resulted in crop losses in southern areas, particularly in the Southern Province.
-An estimated 209 000 were assessed to be at risk of food insecurity, mostly located in the Southern province, according to the 2013 vulnerability assessment report.
-Government assistance is being provided to affected households up until March 2013.
+Overall, food security conditions are stable.
+However, the higher maize prices are expected to negatively impact household’ access.
+Government assistance is being provided an estimated 209 000 households that were assessed to be at risk of food insecurity, mostly located in the Southern province, according to the 2013 vulnerability assessment.